Klaus Mehnert: Career

 Over the next ten years, Mehnert traveled frequently, to America, the Soviet Union, Japan, and China.
 He married Enid Keyes († 1955) in California in 1933.
 From 1934 to 1936 he served as a Soviet correspondent for a German newspaper.
 In 1936, he was questioned in the press court in Munich under suspicions of being too sympathetic to the Russians; although cleared by the Gestapo, he was forced out of his job.
 Subsequently, Mehnert moved to the United States, teaching politics at Berkeley and then at the University of Hawaii at Manoa until 1941.

 World War II

-In June 1941, six months prior to America's entry to World War II, he left for Shanghai, China, where he published an English-language journal named XXth Century with help from the German foreign ministry and funding from Joseph Goebbels' Nazi Propaganda Ministry.
+In June 1941, six months prior to America's entry to World War II, he left for Shanghai, China, where he published an English-language journal named XXth Century with help from the Nazi German foreign ministry and funding from Joseph Goebbels' Third Reich Propaganda Ministry.
 An influential promoter of anti-Allied reports and commentary in Asia, XXth Century was later described by American intelligence as "one of the slickest bits of propaganda work that has been done anywhere".
 In its four years, Menhert "steered his publication cunningly along a sophisticated path that eschewed overt pro-Axis advocacy", according to the British historian Bernard Wasserstein, with "a wide range of contributors, few of whom were publicly identified with Nazism".
 The journal was discontinued at the end of the war in 1945, and Mehnert was briefly imprisoned.